SableRaf/Patreon-Supporter-Fetcher/README.md

 ## Local Testing

-1. Run `npm run serve` to start a local server.
+1. Run `npm start` to start a local server.
 2. Open `http://localhost:3000` in your browser to see the banner.

 #### Deploy to Netlify